xunne899/tgc18-project3-frontend/README.md

 - Footer

 Navbar is located at the top of webpage.<br>
-Navbar consists of logo, able to link to home page when on click and tab hyperlinks to respective pages.<br>
+Navbar consists of logo, able to link to home page when on click and other tab hyperlinks to respective pages.<br>
+Login user (Navbar Login) will then able to view tabs like profile, cart items, orders, logout<br>
 Body consists of Carousel with 3 Main background Image, box in middle of background with shop now button<br>
-Footer at the bottom page with copyright consist of github linkdein, email logo.<br>
+Footer at the bottom page with copyright consist of github linkedin, email logo.<br>

 ![Skeleton](./public/images/skeleton.png)